stablekernel/aqueduct/source/docs/http/configure.md

 apiBaseURL: /api
 ```

 If the environment variable `DATABASE_CONNECTION_URL`'s value were `"postgres://user:password@localhost:5432/test"`, the value of `TodoConfigurationItem.database` will be that string at runtime.
-(Note that `DatabaseConnectionConfiguration` may either a YAML object for each connection attribute, or a database connection string.)
+(Note that `DatabaseConnectionConfiguration` may either have a YAML object for each connection attribute, or a database connection string.)

 The [safe_config package](https://pub.dartlang.org/packages/safe_config) has instructions for more additional usages.